anoorullah/CS-225-Final-Project/Final_Project_Proposal.md

 Given the OpenFlights datasets, we are interested in the BFS traversal.
 And our group will use the loaded graph from the dataset to implement the Dijkstra’s algorithm.

 ## **1.Betweenness Centrality**
-We decided to work on the shortest path algorithm.
-Since the datasets provide historical records of distances between each airport.
-By implementing this algorithm, we can check the real-world application of the theoretical algorithm.
+Tyoe in here why we decided on this algo
-Input: two airports (start point, destination)
+Input:
-Output: shortest path between the given two airports in terms of distance.
+Output:
-Using unsorted array: O(n^2)
+Using unsorted array:
-MST Runtime complexity: O(nlog(n)+mlog(n))
+MST Runtime complexity:
-Fibonacci heap runtime complexity: O(nlog(n)+m)
+Fibonacci heap runtime complexity:

 ## **2.Djikstra's Algorithm*
 Djikstra's Algorithm uses the distance between points and return the best path.
 The cost will be the distance.